Semax: Pharmacology

 In animals, Semax rapidly elevates the levels and expression of brain-derived neurotrophic factor (BDNF) and its signaling receptor tropomyosin receptor kinase B (TrkB) in the hippocampus, and rapidly activates serotonergic and dopaminergic brain systems.
 Accordingly, it has been found to produce antidepressant-like and anxiolytic-like effects, attenuate the behavioral effects of exposure to chronic stress, and potentiate the locomotor activity produced by D-amphetamine.
 As such, it has been suggested that Semax may be effective in the treatment of depression.

 Though the exact mechanism of action of Semax is unclear, there is evidence that it may act through melanocortin receptors.
 Specifically, there is a report of Semax competitively antagonizing the action of α-melanocyte-stimulating hormone (α-MSH) at the MC_{4} and MC_{5} receptors in both in vitro and in vivo experimental conditions, indicating that it may act as an antagonist or partial agonist of these receptors. (&alpha-MSH acts as a full agonist of all five melanocortin receptors).
 Semax did not antagonize α-MSH at the MC_{3} receptor, though this receptor could still be a target of the drug.
 As for the MC_{1} and MC_{2} receptors, they were not assayed.

 In addition to actions at receptors, Semax, as well as a related peptide drug, Selank, have been found to inhibit enzymes involved in the degradation of enkephalins and other endogenous regulatory peptides (IC_{50} = 10 μM), though the clinical significance of this property is uncertain.

-Pharmacokinetics

 As a peptide, Semax has poor oral bioavailability and hence is administered parenterally as a nasal spray or subcutaneous injection.